rothsa/otherpeoplesmodules/README.md

  30+ modules for applications to configure, install order, configuration, compatibility, not including modules that determine roles and profiles.
  How do I organize configuration of an application with all of these moving pieces?
  What kinds of things will I need to know beforehand?
 What’s important?
 What needs lots of bespoke configuration?
 How will the advantages and limitations of Puppet affect the way that I define an application's configuration?)
- * Problem statement
+ * Problem statement (I may not have enough time to write all this stuff, how do I get it all done, be ready for the launch, and still have time for the other things that I need to do?)
- * Presentation outline
+ * Presentation outline (You're looking at it, below)

 ## Part Two
  * Librarian-puppet, implementation and module manipulations
  * r10k, implementation and module manipulations

 ## Part Three
- * What makes a good module on the Forge
+ * What makes a good module on the Forge (options!)
  * Outline review and followup

 ## Time Limit: 45 minutes